DKhalaf/Project_Network/README.md

 7) Open terminal on client and type: sudo apt install git
 8) Open terminal on client and type: git clone https://github.com/DKhalaf/Project_Network

+## Pushing router configuration file
+#### Remeber step 5?
+Lets use the IP-Addresses that you had given your both routers on interface ge-0/0/0
-Open Router-INT.
+9) Open Router-INT.
 In edit mode, type: show interfaces